 At 15, he turned pro, becoming the youngest male swimmer ever to do so.
 For the next 16 years, Bob Bowman and Michael Phelps traveled the world together competing internationally and eventually became household names.

-Coach Bowman was there when Michael made his first Olympic Games in the 200 meter butterfly and represented Team USA in Sydney, Australia, and when he became the youngest swimmer ever to break a world record, winning the 200 meter butterfly at the 2001 World Championship Trials.
+Coach Bowman was there when Michael made his first Games in the 200 meter butterfly and represented Team USA in Sydney, Australia, and when he became the youngest swimmer ever to break a world record, winning the 200 meter butterfly at the 2001 World Championship Trials.

 Phelps has said that training with Bowman is the smartest thing he’s ever done.
 So much so, that he has followed his coach around the country to keep training with him.